bjornbytes/lovr-docs/guides/FAQ.md

 See [this gist](https://gist.github.com/ussaohelcim/9eca6eaa903eefff07b4f3e2019de915).

-> How do I get LÖVR to work with OpenXR?

-Currently, OpenXR support is not included by default.
-You can compile from source and add the `-DLOVR_USE_OPENXR=ON` CMake option.
-There are upcoming plans to include OpenXR by default.

-> Are there macOS binaries available?

-Yes, you can download them from <https://lovr.org/download/mac>.

-> Does LÖVR work on Linux?

-Yes, Linux is an officially supported platform and there are precompiled binaries distributed as AppImages.
-LÖVR is compatible with Steam's OpenXR runtime and monado, an open source OpenXR runtime.

 > Does LÖVR support AR?

 LÖVR does not currently support Magic Leap, HoloLens, or "magic window" style AR on phones.
 There